US visitor Some of our content is UK-flavored. USD pricing, US data region and Delaware C-Corp diligence are all supported. See the US guide →

 Quick answer

-A clean room is a tightly scoped, audit-logged document space used in UK M&A when competition law restricts who can see what.
+An M&A cleanroom (or clean room) is a tightly scoped, audit-logged document space used in UK M&A when competition law restricts who can see what.
 This guide covers when one is mandatory, what controls regulators expect, and how to run one without enterprise pricing.

-TL;DR. A UK M&A clean room is a tightly scoped, audit-logged document space used when competition law or other regulation prevents free exchange of commercially sensitive information between the deal parties.
-This guide covers what regulators expect, when a clean room is mandatory, the controls required, and how to run one on a modern data room platform without enterprise pricing.
+TL;DR. An M&A cleanroom (also written “clean room”) is a tightly scoped, audit-logged document space used in UK transactions when competition law or other regulation prevents free exchange of commercially sensitive information between the deal parties.
+This guide covers what regulators expect, when an M&A cleanroom is mandatory, the controls required, and how to run one on a modern data room platform without enterprise pricing.

 A clean room is a restricted document space that sits inside or alongside the main M&A data room.
 A small, named group of approved reviewers gets access to specific documents that the wider deal team cannot see.
 Every action is logged, and outputs from the room (typically aggregated analysis) are passed back to the main deal team without revealing the underlying data.